Financial-Times/n-express/README.md

 - Exposes everything in the app's `./public` folder via `./{{name-of-app}}` (only in non-production environments, please use [next-assets](https://github.com/Financial-Times/next-assets) or hashed-assets in production)
 - Exposes app name via `__name` to templates and in a `data-next-app` attribute on the html tag in templates
 - Adds a `/{{name-of-app}}/__about` endpoint, which exposes information about the current version of the application running
-- By default the application's templates are outputted unchanged, but ft-next-express provides 2 [inheritable layouts](https://github.com/ericf/express-handlebars#layouts):
+- By default the application's templates are outputted unchanged, but ft-next-express provides 2 [inheritable layouts](https://github.com/ericf/express-handlebars#layouts)
-	 - vanilla.html - Outputs the application's template preceded by `<!DOCTYPE html>`, `<head>` and wrapped in `<html>` and `<body>` tags, and loading all standard next app styles and scripts, including cutting the mustard and tracking
-	 - wrapper.html - All the above but also including the next header and footer.
-If `stickyFooter: true` is set in the pages view data the footer will be sticky
-For vanilla and wrapper layouts scripts and styles must still be manually required/imported into your application's sass and js

 - Exposes `express.Router`
 - Provides `NODE_ENV` to templates via `__environment`
 - `__isProduction` is `true` if `NODE_ENV` equals `PRODUCTION` (exposed as `data-next-is-production` on the `<html>` tag in templates)
 - `__version` is set to the same value as that used by [next-build-tools/about](https://github.com/Financial-Times/next-build-tools/blob/master/lib/about.js) (exposed as `data-next-version` on the `<html>` tag in templates)
-- Provides a range of [handlebars helpers](#handlebars-helpers), including template inheritance
+- Provides a range of [handlebars helpers](#handlebars-helpers), including template inheritance and layouts
 - instruments `fetch` to send data about server-to-server requests to graphite.
 See main.js for a list of services already instrumented.
 To add more services extend the list or, for services specific to a particular app, pass in a 'serviceDependencies' option (see examples below)

 ## Installation